Configuration¶

 Query Safety Limits¶

 MAX_FIELDS: Prevents overly broad queries.
 Queries exceeding this limit require confirmation before execution.MAX_DEPTH: Controls how deeply nested relationships can be queried (e.g., device → interface → ip_address → namespace).
 Deeper queries require confirmation.MAX_GRAPHQL_LIMIT: Hard cap on the number of objects returned per GraphQL list query.
 When nolimitis provided, this value is injected automatically as a query variable.
 When alimitexceeding this value is requested — whether as a query variable or as an inline argument in the query string (e.g.,devices(limit: 500)) — it is clamped down.
-This prevents unbounded queries from overwhelming Nautobot on large instances.MAX_PAGE_LIMIT: Caps the number of pages followed during REST API auto-pagination, preventing runaway requests on large datasets.MAX_CONCURRENT_REQUESTS_PER_USER: Limits how many Nautobot API requests a single user can make concurrently, preventing one user from saturating the server.
+This prevents unbounded queries from overwhelming Nautobot on large instances.MAX_RESPONSE_KB: Caps the serialized size of any single tool response (~1 MB by default).
+If a result would exceed this, the tool returns aresponse_too_largesignal with the actual and allowed sizes plus a hint to narrow the request, rather than returning a payload large enough to overflow the model's context window or be truncated mid-response.
+Lower it for small-context models.MAX_PAGE_LIMIT: Caps the number of pages followed during REST API auto-pagination, preventing runaway requests on large datasets.MAX_CONCURRENT_REQUESTS_PER_USER: Limits how many Nautobot API requests a single user can make concurrently, preventing one user from saturating the server.

 TLS/SSL¶